panurge-ws/ng-imago/README.md

 ### (Complete documentation coming soon)
 ### Automatic queueing (AKA The "queue-index" attribute )
 The queue-index attribute helps you to load images sequentially.
 It creates a queue of images based on the attribute's value.
 If you set an attribute (queue-index="1"), the images with that attributes will be loaded after all the other images with no queue attribute (or with "queue-index=0") have been loaded.
+And so on... **Attention**: to start the loading sequence, you must insert at least a queue-index="0" image (or omit the attribute).
 ```html
 <img  ng-imago
       queue-index="1"